stianke/slideshow/README.md

-# About
-Xsession script to run slideshow using LibreOffice in kiosk style

-# Version
+# Slideshow
-1.0 Release.
+An Xsession script to run a PowerPoint slideshow using LibreOffice in kiosk style.
+The device will boot and then automatically launch into the presentation, if slide timings are set up then these will be homoured.
+There is a favility to update the on-disk slideshow by using a USB stick that is inserted on boot but there are certain caveats with this.

 # Installation instructions for running Raspberry Pi slideshow